apache/zeppelin/contribution/zeppelinweb/goodPracticeGuide01.md

 #### Explanations

-* The component function and the component's dependency injection is separated from the component definition
+* The component function and the component's dependency injection are separated from the component definition
 * We apply an Immediately Invoked Function Expression (IIFE) to each component, You can learn more about it in this [nice post](https://github.com/johnpapa/angular-styleguide/tree/master/a1#iife) of John Papa.